gorango/flowcraft/docs/guide/advanced-guides/composition.md

 # Composition

-One of the most powerful features of Cascade is its composability.
+One of the most powerful features of Flowcraft is its composability.
 Because a `Flow` is itself a type of `Node`, you can treat an entire workflow as a single building block within a larger, more complex workflow.

-Cascade supports two primary models for composition, each suited to different use cases.
+Flowcraft supports two primary models for composition, each suited to different use cases.

 ## 1. Programmatic Composition (In-Memory)